gramineproject/gsc/Examples/aks-attestation/README.md

 integrate Gramine’s RA-TLS attestation and secret provisioning feature with a confidential compute cluster managed by Azure Kubernetes Service.
 This guide contains necessary reference wrappers that enable Gramine to use AKS components such as AESMD and DCAP quote provider libraries.
-This guide also describes a microservice deployment for the RA-TLS verifier (server) that can be readily deployed to the AKS cluster.
+This guide also describes a microservice deployment for the RA-TLS verifier (secret provisioning service) that can be readily deployed to the AKS cluster.

-## Preparing client and server images
+## Preparing client (SGX application) and server (secret provisioning service) images

 This demonstration is based on the `ra-tls-secret-prov` example from https://github.com/gramineproject/gramine/tree/master/CI-Examples/ra-tls-secret-prov.
 Familiarity